Skip to content

 558.24 THz

-1. Convert the control
+1. Convert the control into vacuum wavelength

 The current setting corresponds to .

-2. Read the spectrum label
+2. Read the spectrum band

 That wavelength lands in Visible light, so the current label is green visible light.